 Please be aware that all your applications are covered by the Official Information Act - read more here.

-This was the second round of the new NZ Media Fund.
-We have so far published results for Children's content.
+This was the last round of the new NZ Media Fund for 2017.
 The details are all here.

 When funding is approved for a project there are a number of steps content producers need to take.

-NZ On Air congratulates the winners of tonight’s NZ Television Craft Awards for the top quality behind-the-scenes work that has created two masterful pieces of television.
+NZ On Air congratulates the winners of tonight’s NZ TV Awards for helping to keep quality local content on screens.